aukeroorda/rascal-lsp-skeletons/README.md

 ```

 ## Working with Java bindings
-In Rascal, you can bind functions to Java.
+In Rascal, you can bind functions to Java, and therefore use Java libraries.
+However, this requires a conversion between Java and Rascal values.

+### Making Vallang available
 To convert values between Rascal and Java, we use the library [Vallang]().
 This has to be added as a dependency to the maven project first in the file `pom.xml`.
 Vallang is available from the [usethesource maven repository](https://releases.usethesource.io/maven/):
 ```xml
   <repositories>
     <repository>